-By using Postman, we have its benefits as a superior tool for crafting requests from scratch, and managing them.
-By proxying it through Burp, we gain its benefits: we can fuzz with intruder, we have the passive scanner highlighting issues for us, we can leverage Burp extensions as we will see in Part 4 of this series.
-And we can use Repeater for request tampering.
-Yes, it’s true that we could do our tampering in Postman.
-There are two strong reasons to use Repeater for it: 1) Postman is designed to issue correct, valid requests.
-Under some circumstances, it will try to correct malformed syntax.
-When testing for security issues, we may not want it trying to correct us.
-2) By using Repeater, we maintain a healthy separation between our clean-state request in Postman, and our tampered requests in Repeater.
+By using Postman, we have its benefits as a superior tool for crafting requests from scratch and managing them.
+By proxying it through Burp, we gain its benefits as well: we can fuzz with Intruder, we have the passive scanner highlighting issues for us, we can leverage Burp extensions as we will see in Part 4 of this series, and we can use Repeater for request tampering.
+Yes, we could do our tampering in Postman.
+There are two strong reasons to use Repeater for it: 1) Postman is designed to issue correct, valid requests and under some circumstances will try to correct malformed syntax.
+When testing for security issues, we may not want that.
+2) By using Repeater, we maintain a healthy separation between our clean-state request in Postman and our tampered requests in Repeater.

-There are 3 things to do on this tab:
+There are three things to do on this tab:

 - Turn On the Global Proxy Configuration switch.